-- On a survey conducted in June 2016, Palmetto received an American Customer Satisfaction Index (ACSI®) score of 90 out of a possible 100.
-This score puts Palmetto in the top 10 percent of all electric cooperatives in the nation in customer satisfaction and 15 points higher than the Investor-Owned Utility industry score in the 2017 ACSI Energy Utility Report.
+- On a survey conducted in June 2016, Palmetto received an American Customer Satisfaction Index (ACSI®) score of 90 out of a possible score of 100.
+This score puts Palmetto in the top 10 percent of all Touchstone member cooperatives in the nation that participate in the ACSI program and 15 points higher than the Investor-Owned Utility industry score in the 2017 ACSI Energy Utility Report.

 - Construction was recently completed on the first community solar farm in the Lowcountry.
 A 120-kW solar farm was built at Palmetto Electric’s Ridgeland and New River offices.
 All 240 shares of community solar were sold within a few days.